 As a heavily food-focused site, we couldn’t let a gifting season go by without talking about our favorite foodie gifts.
 You know we have plenty of foods, kitchen tools, and cookbooks to recommend!
 If you have a foodie on your gifting list, read on!

-Our expansive list of gifts for foodies will help make your Christmas and holiday shopping easy.
-We cover every price range in our gift guide—from stocking stuffers under $5, all the way up to fancy, beautiful cookware and appliances.
+Our expansive list of gifts for foodies will help make your gift shopping easy.
+We cover every price range in our gift guide—from stocking stuffers and small gifts under $5, all the way up to fancy, beautiful cookware and appliances.
 They are all great choices!

 We have personally tested the items on this list!
 Our Wholefully team bought these items, tried them in our own kitchens, and are pumped to recommend them!
 We don’t accept freebies for our gift guides, so you can trust that we actually use and love everything on this list.